jorendorff/git-primer/unsorted.md

 Solution: `git reset --hard topic{1}` ?

-### Detective work

-We're supplied directories.
-Our goal is to find out what happened here.

-1. The repo is clean.
-We just cloned it.

-2.  `git diff` is clean, but uncommitted edits have been added to the index using `git add`.

-3. We have added some changes using `git add` and then subsequently made more edits to the same file.

-4. A file has been `git mv`'d but this hasn't been committed yet.

-5. A file or directory has been `git rm`'d.

-    Or removed from disk but not `git rm`'d.
+## "Merging and rebasing" detective work

-6. Someone did `git merge` or `git pull` but there are conflicts.
+1. Someone did `git merge` or `git pull` but there are conflicts.

-7. Someone did `git rebase` or `git pull --rebase` but there are conflicts.
+2. Someone did `git rebase` or `git pull --rebase` but there are conflicts.

-8. Someone did `git pull`, triggering a merge that went horribly wrong.
+3. Someone did `git pull`, triggering a merge that went horribly wrong.
     They did `git checkout .` and then `git commit`, basically clobbering all changes since the common ancestor, in the files with conflicts (???)
     (Is that how `git checkout` works on files that have multiple index entries?)